Putian Fujian, China Travel Guide

 Most foreign nationals visiting mainland China need a visa.
 The L (Tourist) Visa is the most common type for tourism.
 Understand the application process and required documents well in advance of your trip.

-The visa application process typically means submitting an application form, a valid passport, and additional documents to of Chinese origin embassy, consulate, or a China Visa Application Service Center (CVASC).
+The visa application process typically means submitting an application form, a valid passport, and documents that support your claim to someone From china embassy, consulate, or a China Visa Application Service Center (CVASC).

-Must have six months validity beyond your stay, with two blank visa pages.
+Valid for at least six months beyond your stay, with two blank visa pages.

 A completed visa application form.